awsdocs/amazon-ec2-user-guide/doc_source/spot-bid-status.md

 ![\[Life cycle of a Spot request\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/spot-bid-status-diagram.png)

 **Pending evaluation**
-As soon as you make a Spot Instance request, it goes into the `pending-evaluation` state unless one or more request parameters is not valid \(`bad-parameters`\)\.
+As soon as you make a Spot Instance request, it goes into the `pending-evaluation` state unless one or more request parameters are not valid \(`bad-parameters`\)\.

 | Status Code | Request State | Instance State |